R4ULtv/lazypr/README.md

 lazypr config set MODEL=openai/gpt-oss-120b
 ```

+## Model Selection 🤖

+While you can choose any model that supports structured output, we recommend using the **GPT-OSS** models for optimal results:

+- **`openai/gpt-oss-20b`** (default): Best for most use cases with standard commit histories
+- **`openai/gpt-oss-120b`**: Recommended for repositories with large or complex commit histories

+The prompts have been specifically optimized and tested with these models, ensuring the highest quality PR titles and descriptions.
+For typical workflows, the 20B model provides excellent results with faster response times, while the 120B model excels at understanding and summarizing extensive commit contexts.

 ## How it works 🧠

 1. Verifies you are inside a git repository and not already on the target branch